SandraKatharina/git-learnings/README.md

 # What you think about Git?

-I think git is really cool 😎
+I think Git is really cool 😎